 For up-to-date information on COVID-19 and library services, including vaccination requirements, using special collections, and hybrid library services, please visit COVID Library Updates.
 More information about Yale's public health response is here.
 Masks are not required in library reading rooms, although masking is welcome and encouraged.
-Masks are required during in-person library workshops and classes, in compliance with Yale's masking policy.

 If you are not on campus right now, please visit our remote access page.

 We have a purchase request form if you need something that is not currently available.

 Welcome to the Astronomy & Astrophysics subject guide.
 Here, you will find:

 - Reference data in astronomy and astrophysics (and tips for locating astronomy data databases and telescopes' documentation).